SyedTaabishAli/Syed-Taabish-Ali/README.md

 ## My Projects

-- `dynatrace-case-study`: How I optimized a banking app with over 25k logins/min (Coming Soon)
+- `Artist Management system`: A webpage with a DBMS system integrated to manage artist records.
+This project was created using HTML, CSS, PHP, MySQL and apache server.
+- `Enhanced record Label system`: A webpage with a DBMS system integrated to manage artist records.
+This project was created using HTML, CSS, PHP, MySQL and apache server.
-- `Review Analysis`: Using LLMs to analyze student feedback and Online Reviews
+- `Review Analysis`: Using LLMs to analyze Online Reviews, This analysis used APIs, Machine Learning pipelines and LLMs
-- `iot-border-monitoring`: Smart security with IoT & Python
+- `Iot-border-monitoring system`: Smart security with IoT & Python.
-- `focusware-visualisation`: Dimensionality Reduction + Insight Dashboard
+- `Dimensionality Reduction and Data Visualisation`: Dissertation during my Masters in London, Using PCA, t-SNE and LDA.

 ---